alevchuk/minibank/README.md

 * FLIRC Passive cooling case [Flirc Raspberry Pi 4 Case](https://camelcamelcamel.com/Flirc-Raspberry-Pi-Case-Silver/product/B07WG4DW52)
 * Micro SD card 32G (for operating system) [SanDisk-Extreme-microSD-UHS-I-Adapter](https://camelcamelcamel.com/product/B06XWMQ81P)
 * Card Reader (for 1 time setup) [Transcend-microSDHC-Reader-TS-RDF5K-Black](https://camelcamelcamel.com/Transcend-microSDHC-Reader-TS-RDF5K-Black/product/B009D79VH4)
-* SAMSUNG 1 TB SSD (for datat; Raid-1 mirror): [SAMSUNG T7 Portable SSD 1TB](https://camelcamelcamel.com/product/B0874YJP92)
+* SAMSUNG 1 TB SSD (for data; Raid-1 mirror): [SAMSUNG T7 Portable SSD 1TB](https://camelcamelcamel.com/product/B0874YJP92)
 * SanDisk 1 TB SSD (for data; Raid-1 mirror): [SanDisk 1TB Extreme Portable External SSD](https://camelcamelcamel.com/product/B078STRHBX)
   * **Pros:** Different manufacturers so they don't fail at the same time. **Cons:** SanDisk failed first after I used this setup for several year.
 SanDisk company only tests Win and Mac.
-It does not show having cache on Linux so this many be a result of degraded perfromance.
+It does not show having cache on Linux so this many be a result of degraded performance.
 No indicator light.
-Shipping took much longer than SAMSUNG. **Conclusion:** in the future I might just get two SAMSUNGs instead
+Shipping took much longer than SAMSUNG. **Conclusion:** in the future I might just get two SAMSUNG drives instead

 Hardware with known issues:
-* [Not sure this is still ture.
+* [Not sure this is still true.
 Now I know the data corruption is caused by UAS.
 So later in this article I disable UAS.
-This may actually fix the percieved Seagate issue] WARNING: The following Seagate divice [may] caused data corruption when pluging into USB, other storage connected to UBS also got affected.
+This may actually fix the perceived Seagate issue] WARNING: The following Seagate device [may] caused data corruption when plugging into USB, other storage connected to UBS also got affected.
 DO NOT USE Seagate 500 GB SSD (for Raid-1 mirror): [Seagate-Barracuda-500GB-External-Portable](https://camelcamelcamel.com/product/B083FF3PJ9)